rymsi/crypto-bot/readme.md

 1. Ingestor service subscribes to Coinbase WebSocket feed for BTC-USD market trades
 2. Raw market trades are published to Kafka topics
-3. ksqlDB processes and enriches the data streams
+3. ksqlDB enriches the market trades stream with signals
 4. The ML pipeline can:
    - Train new models using historical data from a flat file structured like backtest.txt
    - Backtest strategies using a file structured like backtest.txt
    - Deploy models to the trader service
 5. Trader service uses the deployed ML models to:
-   - Process real-time market data
+   - Process enriched market data from kafka
-   - Generate trading signals
+   - Use Deep Q-Network RL model to predict buy or sell
-   - Execute trades on the exchange
+   - Keep track of BTC holdings and balance starting from a hardcoded $100k.

 ## Setup